-Birmingham City Councilor Valerie Abbott is Chair of the Education Committee and a member of the Planning and Zoning and Utilities Committees.
+Birmingham City Councilor Valerie A. Abbott is Chair of the Budget and Finance Committee, Administration/Education Committee and Committee of the Whole, and a member of the Planning and Zoning and Governmental Affairs-Public Relations Committees.

 With the future of the City of Birmingham at the forefront, Councilor Abbott has been a champion of The Comprehensive Plan.
 The plan will set out a 20-year policy and strategic framework for the City of Birmingham.

 Her seemingly endless schedule of neighborhood meetings and community events is her way of learning about the needs and concerns of citizens throughout Birmingham and ensures that she is knowledgeable when issues affecting various neighborhoods come before the City Council.

 Councilor Abbott serves on the boards of the Birmingham Planning Commission, Birmingham Tree Commission, Birmingham Historical Society, the Metropolitan Planning Organization, and has served as Chairman of the Board of the Regional Planning Commission of Greater Birmingham.

 She has collaborated with her fellow councilors and city staff to revise ordinances regulating noise, smoking, and fences.
 An avid gardener and nature enthusiast, her pursuit of neighborhood health and revitalization has resulted in two community gardens, including a national award-winning project in East Avondale.
 She is a proponent of all things green, including Birmingham’s recycling program, which is experiencing a rebirth.